ableco/jg-stack-exploration/a-stack-story.md

 }
 ```

 In this case, the route handler for `/navbar` has all the context it needs to make optimizations.
 It can minimize the amount of SQL queries it does and use the abstractions required to make this fast.
-In this sense, there's no real need to load investments or to authenticate the curent user 3 times in order to load a piece of UI.
+In this sense, there's no real need to load investments or to authenticate the current user 3 times in order to load a piece of UI.
 I have used a similar solution to this while keeping the code RESTful in the past by having a resource named like the view (e.g.  `navbar`) but in the end it's the same solution: Having a single request to manage a single view.

 Now, playing as the devil's advocate, this approach effectively couples the backend and the frontend, and so it requires more work to support a different type of client (e.g. having N endpoints: `/web/navbar`, `/android/navbar` and `/ios/navbar`).
 In fact, it would require one extra endpoint for every different type of client our API may have.
 Fortunately for us, we're not building plattforms that should support a variable amount of unknown and disparate clients that we can't control.
 We're building applications.